Raymond Tallis: Medical career

 On leaving Liverpool College, Tallis gained an Open Scholarship to Keble College, Oxford, where he completed a degree in animal physiology in 1967.
 He completed his medical degree in 1970 at the University of Oxford and St Thomas' Hospital in London.
 From 1996 to 2000, he was Consultant Adviser in Care of the Elderly to the Chief Medical Officer.
 In 1999–2000, he was Vice-Chairman of the Stroke Task Force of the Advisory Group developing the National Service Framework for Older People.
 He has been on the Standing Medical Advisory Committee and the Council of the Royal College of Physicians and was secretary of the Joint Specialist Committee of the Royal College on Health Care of the Elderly between 1995 and 2003.
 He was a member of the Joint Task Force on Partnership in Medicine Taking, established by Alan Milburn, the Secretary of State for Health, in 2001.
-For three years he was a member of one of the appraisal panels of the National Institute of Clinical Excellence.
-He retired in 2006 as Emeritus Professor of Geriatric Medicine at the University of Manchester.
+For three years he was a member of one of the appraisal panels of the National Institute for Clinical Excellence.
+He retired in 2006 as professor of geriatric medicine at the University of Manchester.